Frequently Asked Questions

 Q: Can I get a refund if I decide not to attend the program?

-Once you are accepted to a program and you pay your tuition, there are no refunds unless the program is canceled.
+Once you are accepted to a program and pay your tuition, there are no refunds unless the program is canceled.

 Financial Assistance & Scholarships